Tips & Tricks

 If you already have a number of curl requests that you use (for example, in a shell script), you can simply paste them into the HTTP requests file and IntelliJ IDEA will magically convert them to the format used by the integrated HTTP client.

 When you compose requests manually, IntelliJ IDEA provides completion for URLs based on the REST endpoints defined in your code.
-So you don’t need to find your REST controllers to generate requests from them, just start typing the request in the HTTP request file and the IDE will give you suggestions from available URLs.
+This means you don’t need to find the REST controllers to generate requests from them.
+Simply start typing the request in the HTTP request file, and the IDE will show you suggestions from the available URLs.
+You can also press ⌃Ctrl + Space or select Code | Code Completion | Basic to show completion suggestions.

 For more information, see the following topics in the IntelliJ IDEA help:

-Download IntelliJ IDEA Ultimate today to try out these features.
+Download IntelliJ IDEA today to try out these features.
 To learn more about the features for working with Spring in IntelliJ IDEA, visit this web page.

 Happy developing!